 Think tanks.
 They sit in a group and figure out the clues based on the information.
 Our $2 whiteboards came in handy for this.

 Question keepers.
 They type all of the questions and answers for us to review later.

-Google mappers.
-They use Google Maps to study the geography and piece together clues.
+Mappers.
+They use maps —digital or analog — to study the geography and piece together clues.

 Atlas mappers.
 They use atlases and our pull-down map to decipher clues.

 Clue keepers.
 They work closely with answerers and inquirers to help guide them in their questioning.